UniKnow/AgileDev/src/site/markdown/monolithic-architecture.md

 ## Related Patterns

-* [Micro Service Architecture](micro-service-architecture) is an alternative to the monolithic architecture.
+* [Microservice Architecture](micro-service-architecture) is an alternative to the monolithic architecture.